 Why It’s Important to be Breast Aware

 Being breast aware means getting to know how your breasts look and feel so you can know what’s normal for you.
-“Breast awareness is not just something you should take up at 40 or 50 years of age,” Joan explains.
+“Breast awareness is not just something you should take up at 40 or 50 years of age,” Aileen explains.
 “It’s something you should take up as a young adult and bring with you through your life.
 If you do spot a change, then you can explain to your GP with certainty that it’s important to get it checked out.”

 What Signs of Breast Cancer Should You Be Checking For?

 Most of us are aware that a lump should be checked out.
 However, there are other watch-outs.
-“People get fixated on lumps and think they are the only thing to look out for,” Joan notes.
+“People get fixated on lumps and think they are the only thing to look out for,” Aileen notes.
 “But it’s important to be aware of the other signs too.”
 These signs are: